 Satisfactory Academic Progress is required of all financial aid applicants at ULM, including those applicants who have not previously participated in federal aid programs.
+Warning notices will be sent to students in advance of loss of eligibility.

 MINIMUM PROGRESS STANDARDS